embedded-machine-learning/webpage/pages/career.md

 # header: no
 ---

 There are no vacant positions at the moment.
-If you are interested in working with us, please write an e-mail to job.ict@tuwien.ac.at
+If you are interested in working with us, please write an e-mail to <a href='mailto:job.ict@tuwien.ac.at'>job.ict@tuwien.ac.at</a>